 Entry and exit

-For children (under 18 years of age) travelling alone or with one parent, local immigration authorities, in addition to the child's passport, may require a letter of consent from the non-travelling parent(s) and a copy of the child's birth certificate.
-Check these requirements with an Embassy or Consulate of Georgia.
+Children (under 18 years of age) travelling alone or with one parent may need to present a letter of consent from the non-travelling parent(s) and a copy of the child's birth certificate, in addition to the child's passport.
+Check requirements with the Embassy or Consulate of Georgia.

 Safety and security

 Political demonstrations occur in Georgia, especially in Tbilisi.

 - Avoid political rallies, protests, demonstrations and large crowds as they could turn violent.

 - Monitor local media and other sources for advice of possible unrest and avoid those areas.